zachwe/tortoise-tts/README.md

 * `Temperature`: how much randomness to introduce to the generated samples.
 Lower values = better resemblance to the source samples, but some temperature is still required for great output.
 This value is very inconsistent and entirely depends on the input voice.
 In other words, some voices will be receptive to playing with this value, while others won't make much of a difference.
 * `Pause Size`: Governs how large pauses are at the end of a clip (in token size, not seconds).
 Increase this if your output gets cut off at the end.
 * `Diffusion Sampler`: sampler method during the diffusion pass.
 Currently, only `P` and `DDIM` are added, but does not seem to offer any substantial differences in my short tests.
+	`P` refers to the default, vanilla sampling method in `diffusion.py`.
+	To reiterate, this ***only*** is useful for the diffusion decoding path, after the autoregressive outputs are generated.

 After you fill everything out, click `Run`, and wait for your output in the output window.
 The sampled voice is also returned, but if you're using multiple files, it'll return the first file, rather than a combined file.